CustomerSure

 Anything which promises an increase in your NPS but does not actually make your customers’ lives better is a false economy.

-Bad metrics are one of the biggest threats to a successful customer satisfaction improvement project.
+Bad metrics are one of the biggest threats to CX improvement.

 Want to know how to ruin a first date?

-But that’s exactly what many companies do with the Net Promoter Question.
+But that’s exactly what many companies do with NPS.

 It’s a question specifically designed to measure loyalty.
 So it’s a question that you should only ask when you’ve given customers a chance to become loyal.

-It’s a good idea to ask new customers for feedback, but don’t use NPS to measure it.
-Other metrics are available.
+Of course it’s a good idea to ask new customers for feedback, but don’t use NPS to measure satisfaction.
+Other metrics, like CSAT and CES are available.

 Customer experience isn’t just delivered by your front-line staff.